Understanding Somatoform Disorder

 - The patient often resists attempts to discuss the possibility of psychological causation

 - Make an effort to understand the family's beliefs about the illness, how convinced they are and how they feel about referral to mental health services

 - Do not question the reality of the symptoms

 - Acknowledge that the illness is disrupting the patient’s life and affecting the family’s functioning

 - Discuss physical concerns, results of physical investigations and physiological mechanisms contributing to the symptoms e.g. contractures caused by immobilisation

-- Inform family about the high prevalence of medically unexplained symptoms (up to 10%) as this might be reassuring about the absence of an organic cause
+- Inform family about the high prevalence of MUS (up to 10%) as this might be reassuring about the absence of an organic cause

 - Emphasise that it may take time to recover but the majority of young people do very well if they receive the correct treatment